vkola-lab/peds2019/README.md

 >> Path to save models. `None` or `""` means training without saving.
 If a valid path is given, model will be saved under the path after each epoch as long as the validation performance is better than the past.

 #### `ablstm.ModelLSTM.eval()`
-> scores the given sequences.
+> Scores the given sequences.

 Parameters: